-- Workers to ensure continuity of building functions, including but not limited to security and environmental controls (e.g., HVAC), the manufacturing and distribution of the products required for these functions, and the permits and inspections for construction supporting essential infrastructure. - Elections personnel to include both public and private sector elections support. - Workers supporting the operations of the judicial system. - Federal, State, and Local, Tribal, and Territorial employees who support Mission Essential Functions and communications networks. - Trade Officials (FTA negotiators; international data flow administrators). - Employees necessary to maintain news and media operations across various media. - Employees supporting Census 2020. - Weather forecasters. - Clergy for essential support. - Workers who maintain digital systems infrastructure supporting other critical government operations. - Workers who support necessary credentialing, vetting and licensing operations for critical infrastructure workers. - Customs and immigration workers who are critical to facilitating trade in support of the national emergency response supply chain. - Educators supporting public and private K-12 schools, colleges, and universities for purposes of facilitating distance learning or performing other essential functions. - Staff at government offices who perform title search, notary, and recording services in support of mortgage and real estate services and transactions.
+• Workers to ensure continuity of building functions, including but not limited to security and environmental controls (e.g., HVAC), the manufacturing and distribution of the products required for these functions, and the permits and inspections for construction supporting essential infrastructure.

-- Residential and commercial real estate services, including settlement services. - Workers supporting essential maintenance, manufacturing, design, operation, inspection, security, and construction for essential products, services, and supply chain and COVID 19 relief efforts.
+- Elections personnel to include both public and private sector elections support. - Workers supporting the operations of the judicial system, including judges, lawyers, and others providing legal assistance. - Workers who support administration and delivery of unemployment insurance programs, income maintenance, employment service, disaster assistance, workers' compensation insurance and benefits programs, and pandemic assistance. - Federal, State, and Local, Tribal, and Territorial government workers who support Mission Essential Functions and communications networks. - Trade Officials (FTA negotiators; international data flow administrators). - Workers who support radio, print, internet and television news and media services, including, but not limited to front line news reporters, studio, and technicians for newsgathering, reporting, and publishing news. - Workers supporting Census 2020. - Weather forecasters. - Clergy for essential support. - Workers who maintain digital systems infrastructure supporting other critical government operations. - Workers who support necessary permitting, credentialing, vetting, and licensing for essential critical infrastructure workers and their operations. - Customs and immigration workers who are critical to facilitating trade in support of the national emergency response supply chain. - Educators supporting public and private K-12 schools, colleges, and universities for purposes of facilitating distance learning or performing other essential functions. - Workers at testing centers for emergency medical services and other healthcare workers. - Staff at government offices who perform title search, notary, and recording services in support of mortgage and real estate services and transactions. - Residential and commercial real estate services, including settlement services. - Workers supporting essential maintenance, manufacturing, design, operation, inspection, security, and construction for essential products, services, supply chain, and COVID-19 relief efforts. - Workers performing services to animals in human care, including zoos and aquariums.